|

 You will likely see people driving tractors or other slow-moving equipment.

-If no cars are oncoming, you can pass them and is even expected.
+If no cars are oncoming, you can pass them, and it is expected even.

 You will see people carrying large bundles of wood or products needed for the farms.